-"The Preacher" (Solomon) says that "All is vanity."
-(Your translation may say, "Everything is meaning-less."
-It means the same thing.)
+"The Teacher" (Solomon) says that "Everything is meaningless."
+(Other translations may use different words that mean the same thing.)

 Solomon used his great wisdom to try to understand the meaning of life, but he concluded that it's a pretty boring business.
 Nothing new happens; nothing worth remembering happens, and it's useless to work hard because nothing comes of it.